ArielMejiaDev/arielmejiadev.github.io/content/blog/24-install-phpcsfixer-in-a-laravel-project.md

 title: Install PhpCsFixer in a Laravel Project
 ---

+# Install PhpCsFixer in Laravel

-Code sniffer is a package to apply syntax rules to our php code to follow PSR-standards, here a guide to install and use it:
+Code sniffer Fixer apply syntax rules to our `PHP` code to follow `PSR-standards`

-Install php cs fixer
+## Install PHP-CS-FIXER

 ```shell
 composer require friendsofphp/php-cs-fixer
 ```

-Create a config file:
+**Create a config file**

 ```shell
 touch php-cs-fixer.php
 ```

-You can add your configuration rules, here a good example to use it in a laravel projects:
+You can add your configuration rules

+Here is a good example to use it in a laravel projects checking just a few rules

 ```php
 <?php